May there be kindness in your gaze when you look within. ~John O’Donohue

 Through one-on-one mentoring, I support individuals in exploring how they think, feel, and show up in the world.
 Sessions create a quiet, practical space to reflect, notice patterns, and develop steadier attention—skills that carry into classrooms, teams, work, and everyday life.

-This work meets people where they are—educators, creatives, athletes, professionals, or anyone navigating complexity—and grows from curiosity, care, and presence.
+This work is for educators, creatives, athletes, professionals, or anyone navigating complexity—meeting people where they are and growing through curiosity, care, and presence.

 Teaching and Photography

-If you feel drawn to explore mindfulness for yourself, I’d love to connect.
+If you feel drawn to explore mindfulness, photography, or reflective practice, I’d love to connect.